-Don Meyer is the president of Westfourth Communications (formerly Rubin Meyer Communications), a boutique marketing communications firm located in Arlington, Va., where he provides strategic counsel, messaging, coalition-building, crisis communications and public affairs positioning for clients in a variety of sectors including healthcare, technology, finance, defense and aerospace.
+Don Meyer is the president of Westfourth Communications, a boutique marketing communications firm located in Alexandria, Va., where he provides strategic counsel, messaging, coalition-building, crisis communications and public affairs positioning for clients in a variety of sectors including healthcare, technology, finance, defense and aerospace.

 For large organizations communicating complex issues to diverse audiences, Don specializes in producing strong content across a variety of products and platforms — white papers, reports, speeches, press materials and marketing collateral — that effectively synthesizes our clients’ ideas, policy positions, research and data.